 The accommodation is in private villas, and there’s a top restaurant on site too.
 There’s also one of the dreamiest swimming pools you’ll see in Bali.
-We visited Lovina after spending time in the Gili Islands, and I really liked the relaxed vibe.
-Not so many people visit, so it’s the kind of place you might have the beach all to yourself.
+We visited Lovina after spending time in the Gili Islands, and I really liked the relaxed vibe, plus it’s a fab area to base yourself in if you want to visit Ulun Danu Beratan Temple or Sekumpul Waterfall.
+Not so many people stay in this part of Bali, so it’s the kind of place you might have the beach all to yourself.

 Mid-Range: Kinaara Resort & Spa, Pemuteran Bali